Sharp Coder is reader-supported, meaning when you buy through links on our site, we may earn an affiliate commission.

 Assigning Values to Variables

-You can assign values to variables using the assignment operator (=).
+The values can be assigned to variables using the assignment operator (=).
 The assigned value must match the data type of the variable.

 score = 100; // Assigning 100 to the "score" variable